Aston Down: Reopening

 In 1938 the airfield reopened under the new name of RAF Aston Down at the request of the residents of Minchinhampton town, which lies about 1 mi to the west of the airfield, who feared not enemy attack, but a fall in the value of their houses.

 During the Second World War the main present unit was No. 20 Maintenance Unit RAF (MU) which stored and prepared aircraft.
 The unit arrived during October 1938 and left in September 1960.
 The next unit to arrive was No. 12 Group Pool RAF which arrived during August 1939, the units name was changed to No. 5 Operational Training Unit RAF (OTU) before being renamed No. 55 OTU.
 The unit trained Hawker Hurricane and Bristol Blenheim pilots before being renamed No. 3 Tactical Exercise Unit RAF at RAF Annan.
 This was redesignated on 18 December 1944 and moved back to Aston Down where the unit flew Hawker Typhoons.

-During 1941 the second longest staying unit arrived which was No. 2 Ferry Pool ATA of the Air Transport Auxiliary which transported aircraft from the buildings of No. 20 MU to operational airfields.
+During 1941 the second longest staying unit arrived which was No. 9 Ferry Pool ATA of the Air Transport Auxiliary which transported aircraft from the buildings of No. 20 MU to operational airfields.
 The unit was renamed No. 187 Squadron RAF and moved to RAF Benson during January 1953.
 In August 1941 No. 52 OTU joined the station from RAF Debden and the unit trained daytime fighter pilots but after two years in August 1943 the unit moved out.
 The Fighter Leader School moved in during August 1943 operating Supermarine Spitfires moving from RAF Charmy Down but after only four months the unit left.

 First operational squadron to arrive was No. 180 Squadron RAF which had moved to RAF Dunsfold on 18 August 1943 and a detachment was based at RAF Aston Down until 12 April 1943 flying the North American Mitchell.
 During the time No. 4 Squadron RAF arrived on 3 January 1944 and stayed until 2 March 1944 flying the de Havilland Mosquito XVI.

 Post Second World War

 Sometime after the Second World War the hangars were used by No. 5 Maintenance Unit RAF which was based at RAF Kemble.

 On 1 February 1953 No. 187 Squadron RAF reformed at the airfield.
 The unit was renamed from No. 2 Home Ferry Unit and initially only flew the Avro Anson C.19 but in March 1955 the Vickers Varsity T.1 was added and in April of the same year Anson C.12's were also added but just over two years later the unit disbanded on 2 September 1957 at the airfield.

 More recently the airfield was used as a satellite airfield for the Central Flying School at RAF Little Rissington, with trainee flying instructors practising their circuits in BAC Jet Provosts.
 Visits by the Red Arrows were also frequent until their departure from the nearby Kemble Airport in 1983.
 Since the sale of the airfield it no longer sees any RAF flying activity.

-The following RAF Regiment squadrons were here at some point:
+The following RAF Regiment squadrons and unit were here at some point: